-Beautiful, enjoyable and dangerous: authorities urge caution at Kern River
+Beautiful, enjoyable and dangerous: Authorities urge caution at Kern River

 Kern County faced cooler-than-normal temperatures and lots of rain this spring.
 When the county reached its first triple-digit days in June, the heat came with great strength — and the river's power came along with it.

-With those conditions, there is a higher potential for lives to be lost, said Kern County Sheriff's Office Sargent Steve Williams at a press conference Thursday morning.
+With those conditions, there is a higher potential for lives to be lost, said Kern County Sheriff's Office Sgt.
+Steve Williams at a press conference June 27.
 KCSO held the conference near the mouth of the Kern River Canyon to discuss the dangers of getting in the Kern River after four people — including an 11-year-old girl — went missing in Kern County in June and are presumed drowned.
 Three went missing in the Kern River and there was one drowning in Isabella Lake.

 Williams expressed the dangers of even being around the river in certain places, as the 11-year-old girl who went missing wasn't even swimming — she fell into the river and went missing, Williams said.